dylanwijman/logshark/README.md

 The default install location is: <b>/home/yourusername/logshark</b>

-If you want to change this, go to the alternative directory using "cd":
+If you want to change the install location, go to the alternative directory using "cd":

 ```
   #Example: